cerbero90/laravel-enum/README.md

 }
 ```

-In the above example all cases calling the `handle()` method execute the `DefaultPayoutHandler` class, except for the `Sent` case that runs the `SentPayoutHandler`.
+In the example above, all cases calling the `handlePayout()` method execute the `DefaultPayoutHandler` class, except for the `Sent` case, which runs the `SentPayoutHandler`.

 > [!TIP]
 > Our IDE can autocomplete meta methods thanks to the [`enum:annotate` command](#%EF%B8%8F-enumannotate).
 >
-> Class names of a meta are annotated by finding the interface or parent class they have in common.
+> Class names in meta are annotated by identifying the common interface or parent class they share.

 ### 🧺 Cases collection

-The [original cases collection](https://github.com/cerbero90/enum?tab=readme-ov-file#-cases-collection) has been extended to better integrate with the Laravel framework.
+The [original cases collection](https://github.com/cerbero90/enum?tab=readme-ov-file#-cases-collection) has been extended for better integration with the Laravel framework.

 The new cases collection implements the `Illuminate\Contracts\Support\Arrayable` and `Illuminate\Contracts\Support\Jsonable` contracts and it can be serialized into a JSON.

 It also leverages the following Laravel traits:
-- `Illuminate\Support\Traits\Conditionable` to run conditions while keeping the methods chain
+- `Illuminate\Support\Traits\Conditionable` for conditional chaining of methods
-- `Illuminate\Support\Traits\Macroable` to add methods to the collection at runtime
+- `Illuminate\Support\Traits\Macroable` for adding methods to the collection at runtime
-- `Illuminate\Support\Traits\Tappable` to run custom logic while keeping the methods chain
+- `Illuminate\Support\Traits\Tappable` for running custom logic while keeping method chaining

-Furthermore the new collection allows us to `dump()` and `dd()` its cases:
+Additionally, the new collection enables us to `dump()` and `dd()` its cases:

 ```php
 Numbers::collect()->dump();